canha/another-telnet-client/README.md

 # another-telnet-client

-A simple telnet client for node.js
+A simple Node.Js telnet client with some extra features like support for the 'enable' command usually found on Cisco equipment.

 ## Installation